MorganBergen/wallet-desktop/src/00-get-ledger/README.md

 # brief

-the following scirpt will display a single window that returns a formatted string stating the latest validated ledger index on the xrp ledger testnet the init will instantiate the TWaXLFrame class and define a self.client variable as a JSON-RPC client using the method .JsonRpcClient(url) member method from the xrpl-py library.  this method connects to a public testnet server "https://s.altnet.rippletest.net:51234/" using the ledger method to get this data meanwhile it creates a wx.Frame subclass as the base of the user interface this class makes a window the user can see with a wx.StaticText widget to display text to the user and a wx.Panel to maintain that widget.
+the following scirpt will display a single window that returns a formatted string stating the latest validated ledger index on the xrp ledger testnet the init will instantiate the TWaXLFrame class and define a self.client variable as a JSON-RPC client using the method .JsonRpcClient(url) member method from the xrpl-py library.  this method connects to a public testnet server "https://s.altnet.rippletest.net:51234/" (note that if you click on this link right now you will recieve an erro stating undefined object, meaning it can only be accessed default class construction.  the connection using the ledger method will get this data and meanwhile it creates a wx.Frame subclass as the base of the user interface this class makes a window the user can see with a wx.StaticText widget to display text to the user and a wx.Panel to maintain that widget.

 # output